JozefJarosciak/solana-x1-validator-count/README.md

 ## License
 --------

 This script is released under the MIT license.
-See `LICENSE.txt` for details.